-The Facebook Page and the posts that it generates are fraudulent.
+The posts and the Facebook Pages that publish them are fraudulent.
 Those who participate have no chance whatsoever of winning the promised prize.
 In fact, the prize does not exist.
-The Page is a typical survey scam designed to trick people into divulging their personal information on suspect third-party survey websites.
+The posts are scams designed to trick people into promoting the fraudulent giveaways on behalf of the scammers and divulging their personal information on suspect third-party survey websites.

-However, the Facebook Page is fraudulent and no amount of liking, sharing, or clicking will give you even the slightest chance of winning the promised prize.
-In fact there IS no prize and certainly no winners other than the scammers who created the bogus competition.
+However, the Facebook Pages are fraudulent and no amount of liking, sharing, or clicking will give you even the slightest chance of winning the promised prize.
+In fact, there IS no prize and certainly no winners other than the scammers who created the bogus competition.

-The Page is a scam designed to generate revenue for its unscrupulous owners by tricking people into submitting their personal details on dodgy third-party ‘survey’ websites.
+Other versions of the scam are designed to generate revenue for its unscrupulous owners by tricking people into submitting their personal details on dodgy third-party ‘survey’ websites.